Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 If you write a type once, the compiler knows what is the type of the structure and will validate it.

-### Caveats

-No type inference for function parameters
-_Any_ is a proper type that one can use

 ### Having a good configuration

 TypeScript compiler is configurable and from that config depends what style of programming in TypeScript we will get.